arielcontini/arielcontini/README.md

 - 👀 I’m interested in UI and UX Design
 - 🌱 I’m currently learning User Experiencie
 - 💞️ I’m looking to collaborate on any project!
-- 📫 How to reach me @ariel.contini on instagram!
+- 📫 How to reach me https://www.linkedin.com/in/arielcontini/

 <!---
 arielcontini/arielcontini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.